Seldir193/Videoflix_backend/README.md

 ```

 4. **install dependencies**
+   Install all required dependencies listed in requirements.txt.

 ```cmd
 pip install --no-cache-dir -r requirements.txt
 ```

 5. **Copy the .env.template file and rename it to .env**:
+   The .env file contains environment variables necessary for database configuration, SMTP settings, and other services.
+Make sure to adjust the values accordingly (e.g., SMTP, database).

 ```cmd
 copy .env.template .env   # On Windows
 ```

 6. **dev server (expects PostgreSQL at localhost:5432 or via Docker)**
+   Run the database migrations and start the Django development server.

 ```cmd
 python manage.py migrate